-We stayed in the Sheraton Four Points Sandakan for 3 nights.
+We stayed in the Sheraton Four Points Sandakan for 3 nights, which recently closed (the best alternative is Sabah Hotel).
 The hotel had a promotion, buy two nights get one free.
 So we were able to treat ourselves to a pretty nice hotel stay for approximately USD 54.00 per night.

 A Massive Earthquake Hits Malaysia

 Our second morning in Sandakan, Malaysia imagine our surprise when we awoke from the rattling and swaying from one of Malaysia’s biggest earthquakes ever recorded.
 The 6.0 quake sadly caused the deaths of 18 hikers and forever changed the iconic “donkey ear formations” on Mt.
 Kinabalu.

 We considered hiking his mountain as it is not a technical, difficult climb but opted out because it was a little too costly for accommodations at the base and it would have been a little rough on the knees.
 It’s strange to think about what the circumstances may have been like on the mountain that day.